mailosaur/mailosaur-java/README.md

-# Clickity Java Bindings
+# Mailosaur Java Bindings

-You can sign up for a Clickity account at https://clickity.io.
+You can sign up for a Mailosaur account at https://mailosaur.com

 Installation
 ============